Why do customers churn? - Here’s cohort analysis for the rescue

 Ever wondered what keeps your customers away from coming back to your site or store?
 You might be roping in new customers every day but what makes it hard for them to stick with your business.
 Few customers might bailout from the purchase on their first visit, few might bail out on the second visit, few after a number of visits, but have you ever tried to understand the factual reasons behind it?

 Retaining an existing customer is one of the most important factors when it comes to a business.
-Customers don’t usually stick to a store because of one attribute or one behaviour, customers are persuaded by a combination of features and services.
+Customers don’t usually stick to a store because of one attribute or one behavior, customers are persuaded by a combination of features and services.

 Customers churn mainly because of two reasons, either they are not satisfied with your product or could be interested in your product but hesitant to pay the shipping or handling fee.
 These are the instances where customers tend to find an alternative with better offers.